Nonlinear2/Bread-Engine/readme.md

 # Overview
 Bread is a superhuman chess engine written in C++.
-Currently, it is rated 2900 elo on the computer chess rating lists.
+Currently, it is rated 3000 elo on the computer chess rating lists.
 Bread uses minimax search with NNUE (efficiently updatable neural network) as an evaluation function.
-The neural network is homemade and was originally trained using lichess's open database.
-More recently, the training has been done using games of self play.
+The neural network is homemade and trained using games of self play since version 1.3.0.
+Originally, the network was trained using lichess's open database.

 Bread engine does not have a graphical interface built in.
-However it supports the uci protocol, you can therefore run it on any chess graphical interface, such as [cute chess](https://github.com/cutechess/cutechess) or [arena](http://www.playwitharena.de/).
+However it supports the uci protocol, you can therefore run it on any chess graphical interface, such as [en croissant](https://encroissant.org/) or [cute chess](https://github.com/cutechess/cutechess).

 # Installation